 In a nutshell, Water is your Best Worker!

-Now that we’ve convinced you on the importance of having water available for your staff and you’ve chosen the style of dispenser to fit into your office design, there’s just one more thing left to consider.
+Now that we’ve convinced you on the importance of having water available for your staff and you’ve chosen the style of the dispenser to fit into your office design, there’s just one more thing left to consider.
 What type of water to go for?

-The varieties of drinking water available runs a wide range.
+The varieties of drinking water available run a wide range.
 On one end, purified water contains essentially nothing but H2O.
 Minerals and dissolved solids should all have been removed through the distillation process.
 When choosing your water brand make sure it does not contain high traces of fluoride or too many additives.
 Most bottled waters contain fluoride at levels that are less than optimal for good oral health.

-- Look for water in high grade containers (glass or PET plastic).
+- Look for water in high-grade containers (glass or PET plastic).

 - Always keep bottled water out of bright light and away from sources of heat.

 - Don’t store water for long periods (greater than 1 year).
-Most bottled waters have no expiration date, and while it is unlikely that substantial amounts of microbial growth would occur, it makes no sense to purchase bottled water for it’s purity and to leave it in storage for longer than one year.
+Most bottled waters have no expiration date, and while it is unlikely that substantial amounts of microbial growth would occur, it makes no sense to purchase bottled water for its purity and to leave it in storage for longer than one year.

 Fill up a jug, place it on your desk and try to finish it by home time, its amazing what a great overall feeling to your days it will bring!